step-by-step-tutorial/springboot-tutorial/messaging-rabbit-mq/README.md

 # <p align="center">Rabbit MQ</p>

 <p>
+Rabbit Mq is a message queue for more information see the [https://www.rabbitmq.com/](https://www.rabbitmq.com/).
 </p>

 ## Install Active MQ Artemis on Docker

 Execute the `docker compose  up -d` command to install RabbitMQ on docker, also, you can use the following commands.

 **Help**
 ```shell